named-data-ndnSIM/ndnSIM/docs/source/faq.rst

     I'm trying to use custom boost libraries, but something is going wrong.
 What should I do?

+..
 Please refer to :ref:`boost-custom-install` section for an example how custom boost libraries could be built.

+.. include::  boost-custom-install.rst

 Visualizer problems
 -------------------